Rethymnon Our Top Selections

-- Visit the Venetian Fortezza
+Visit the Venetian Fortezza

-- Walk around the old city and discover its many hidden gems
+Walk around the old city

-- Rent a family bike and explore the seafront
+Rent a family bike at the beachfront

-- Visit the Arkadi Monastery
+Visit the Arkadi Monastery

-One of the main characteristics of West Crete and Rethymno is its magnificent beaches.
-If you do not have your own car do not hesitate to rent one in order to be able to explore the area and discover as many of these marvelous beaches as possible, most of which are in the south of Rethymno.
+One of the main characteristics of West Crete and Rethymno is its incredible amount of magnificent beaches.
+If you do not have your own car, do rent one to explore the area and find as many of these marvellous beaches as possible, most of which are in the south of Rethymno.
 Preveli, Damnoni, Rodakino and Triopetra are just a few of them and each one will enchant you with its natural beauty and crystal clear waters.